 6. Or stick with CFLs and LEDs.
 These bulbs are designed with soft light in mind and are comparable to 40 to 60W incandescents; the Philips 12.5W AmbientLED A19 Bulb gives off a bright but warm glow while maintaining its energy-efficient properties.

 7. Consider luxe lighting; the smaller, evenly spaced bulbs of a chandelier disperse light softly through a room.
 See our post 10 Easy Pieces: Modern Chandeliers and Glass Globe Chandeliers for a total of 20 different options.
 Photograph from Living Above the Shop: Marche St. George in Vancouver.

 8. Reduce the glare.
 The reflective coating of silver tip bulbs refract and redirect light to reduce glare and work well in base-up lighting fixtures or as a simple bare bulb.
 The A19 Silver Tip Bulb is $5 from Schoolhouse Electric and Bulbrite's Inside Frost Half Chrome 60W Bulb is $6.49 from Amazon.

 9. Set the mood.
-Bulbs like Purely Products' Healthy CFLs claim to boost happiness by generating negative ions that increase serotonin levels ($8 each); the Blues Buster Light Bulb emits light that mimics natural sunshine ($9.39 for a single 60W frosted bulb from Amazon.
+Some bulbs, like Purely Products' Healthy CFLs, claim to boost happiness by generating negative ions that increase serotonin levels ($8 each); the Blues Buster Light Bulb emits light that mimics natural sunshine ($9.39 for a single 60W frosted bulb from Amazon.